NBA Rumors: Kyrie Irving Has ‘Had Discussions’ About Joining Lakers In Free Agency, Per Brian Windhorst

 As pointed out by Yahoo Sports, Irving has the potential to make an immediate impact in Los Angeles as the second superstar the Lakers have long been searching for, while also addressing the team’s weaknesses beyond the arc.
 The Lakers finished second-to-last in three-point shooting in the 2018-19 regular season, while Irving has consistently shot better than 40 percent from three-point range since the 2016-17 campaign.

-Should Irving wear the Purple and Gold next season, that could also allow the Lakers to trade erstwhile starter Lonzo Ball for a “proven contributor.”
+Should Irving wear the purple and gold next season, that could also allow the Lakers to trade erstwhile starter Lonzo Ball for a “proven contributor.”
 But since Ball stands 6-feet-6-inches and has a height advantage at his position, Yahoo Sports speculated that Los Angeles could keep him around and have him start alongside the former No. 1 overall draft pick.